zileo-net/ninja-auth0/README.md

 * `/auth0/logout` : triggers a Auth0 log out request
 * `/auth0/out` : default end route after logging out
 * `/auth0/simulate/{value}` : only in test or dev, allows you to bypass the Auth0 login procedure.
+* `/auth0/simulate` : only in test or dev, allows you to bypass the Auth0 login procedure by displaying a simulation form.
+* `/auth0/doSimulate` : only in test or dev, allows you to bypass the Auth0 login procedure (POST version of /auth0/simulate/x).

 When a user tries to reach one of your protected routes :
 * Either the session contains a JWT, and then it's decoded (see below)